kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/capture_the_flag.md

    for solving Reverse Engineering challenges
 1. Try out one Reverse Engineering and one Pwning challenge from the internet, and describe your solutions in detail.
 Document your CTF writeups in markdown files (`.md`).
-You are encouraged to create a github repo for this.
-You can choose the challenges, but try to choose interesting, or at least non-trivial ones
+You are encouraged to create a github repo for this

+> [!NOTE]
+> We know that this task involves learning about many concepts, so we do
+> not expect you to become masters in just a couple of days.
+We want to see
+> what you've explored, the effort you've put into this, and how you overcame
+> any hurdles.

 Please create a presentation, either using PPT or preferably an Open Source tool such as [RevealJS](https://revealjs.com/).
 The interviewee needs to keep